lizzybrooks/python-possible/web-scraping/web-scraping-1-HTML.md

 3. Practice changing the text that displays in your browser (edit your index.html file, save, and refresh).

-HTML works as a series of **tags**
+HTML works as a series of **tags**.
-A tag looks like
+A tag looks like:

     \<tagname\>some stuff\</tagname\>

-The beginning of the tag, the contents of it, and the closing of a tag
+The beginning of the tag, the contents of it, and the closing of a tag.
+Note that the closing tag has a / before the tagname.

 There’s different types for different things